stat4701/edav/_posts/2015-03-25-Christine-edavchartcrit-final.md

-**Suggestions**:
+#### Suggestions:

-* A stacked bar graph could convey the same information more effectively and would address issues no. 1. and 2.
+* A stacked bar graph could convey the same information more effectively and would eliminate problems no. 1. and 2.

-* Pick a more differentiated color scheme to allow for easier distinction between segments rendered in the fill.
+* Pick a color palette with a more differentiated color scheme to allow for easier distinction between segments rendered in the fill.